 They both distance themselves from the old-school, ultra conservative German insurance providers, all of whom demand minimum 1 year contract tie-ins and limited opportunities to cancel.

-Liability insurance Germany: A (very affordable) necessity
+Liability insurance: a (very affordable) necessity

 First though, let’s run through a few reasons why you might be thankful you have this cover in place.